tedkotz/be6502/README.md

 #### GAL16V8
+There are several clones of this part.
+I'm using the ATF16V8 that is still in production.
+This part is nice selection for this project because it can be programmed with the same minipro programmer used for the EEPROM and has a similar footprint to the Quad Nand gate so it will fit on the bread board.
+I've also independently played around with these. <https://github.com/tedkotz/PLD_16V8>

-The GAL16V8 only has 8 outputs.
+The GAL16V8 has 8 I/O pins and 9 input pins.
 So it can only drive 8 devices without additional logic.
-Though that can be based on fairly complex internal logic and change by just reprogramming the GAL.
+Though that can be based on fairly complex internal logic relying on the CLK and the top 8 address lines.
+This could allow the peripherals to have much tighter allocations, give RAM some Non-contiguous allocations, and change the memory map by just reprogramming the GAL.
+We could take advantage of this and make separate images for the having each device reserve blocked used or map to RAM.

 | Address Range   | Description                      |
 |-----------------|----------------------------------|